Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - For the connector name choose the desired name, and then choose your MSK cluster from the cluster list.
 - In the Connector configuration settings copy the following configuration:
 `connector.class=io.confluent.connect.s3.S3SinkConnector`
-#same region as our bucket and cluster
+same region as our bucket and cluster -`s3.region=us-east-1`
-`s3.region=us-east-1`
-`flush.size=1`
-`schema.compatibility=NONE`
-`tasks.max=3`
+-`flush.size=1`
+-`schema.compatibility=NONE`
+-`tasks.max=3`
-#include nomeclature of topic name, given here as an example will read all data from topic names starting with msk.topic....
+include nomeclature of topic name, given here as an example will read all data from topic names starting with msk.topic....
 `topics.regex=<YOUR_UUID>.*`
 `format.class=io.confluent.connect.s3.format.json.JsonFormat`
 `partitioner.class=io.confluent.connect.storage.partitioner.DefaultPartitioner`